Gregory Siff: Art career

 Siff was born in Brooklyn, New York.
-He creates images that blend Pop Art and Abstract-expressionism.
-His distinct handmade style merges elements of abstraction, street, and fine art while his work embodies emotionalism normally absent in urban art.
+He creates images that incorporate Pop Art and Abstract-expressionism.
+His style merges elements of abstraction and urban art.

-Siff's first exhibition, "the heartfirebreathemanifesto" was hosted at the Standard Hotel in Hollywood on February 13, 2006 with all proceeds from this exhibit donated to J.U.i.C.E.
-(Justice By Uniting in Creative Energy).
-Since 2006 Siff has exhibited all over the world including Los Angeles, New York, London, Italy, Dublin, and Vancouver.
+Siff's first exhibition, "the heartfirebreathemanifesto" was hosted at the Standard Hotel in Hollywood on February 13, 2006, with all proceeds from this exhibit donated to J.U.i.C.E.
+(Justice by Uniting in Creative Energy).
+Since 2006, Siff has exhibited all over the world, including Los Angeles, New York, London, Italy, Dublin, and Vancouver.

 Siff has done commissions and installations for Deitch Projects, The Standard Hotel, Mercedes Benz, Tumblr, Christie's, Sotheby's, Vans, Red Bull, The Art of Elysium, Siren Studios, Wexlers Deli, and Warner Bros.
-Records among others.
-In addition, Siff has collaborated with artists RISK, James Georgopoulos, 2wenty and Beau Dunn.
+Records, among others.
+In addition, Siff has collaborated with artists RISK, James Georgopoulos, 2wenty, and Beau Dunn.
 His work has been seen in publications such as Interview, Treats Magazine, The Wall Street Journal, LA Times, Complex, and LA Weekly.

 In Spring 2013, Siff was selected by Vans Custom Culture to be one of their "Art Ambassadors", inspiring students across the United States to embrace their creativity.
 His hand-painted custom Vans sneakers were on view at The Whitney Museum of American Art in New York City.
-Siff's work can be seen at ACE Museum in Los Angeles where he painted a mural for a charity art auction held by renowned auction house, Christie's and non-profit, The Art of Elysium.
+Siff's work can be seen at ACE Museum in Los Angeles where he painted a mural for a charity art auction held by renowned auction house Christie's and non-profit The Art of Elysium.

 In October 2013 Siff collaborated with Helmut Lang and Project Angel Food, a Los Angeles-based charity whose mission is to help those affected by HIV/AIDS, Cancer, Diabetes, and other life-threatening diseases.
 In this collaboration he hand painted 21 limited edition, one of a kind Helmut Lang tees.
 "The line work, characters, and poetry aimed to nourish the body and spirit, just as Project Angel Food does with their mission," said Siff.
 The private event was held on October 17 at Helmut Lang's flagship store on Melrose Avenue in West Hollywood, CA. All 21 tees were sold out and 100% of the proceeds from the sale of these original works benefited Project Angel Food.